innoq/tabelle/lib/components/tabelle-cljs/doc.md

 Turns out that we can use the same exact frontend components and hook up client-side filtering and sorting with JavaScript!

+**Note:** Internally, Tabelle uses [List.js](https://listjs.com/) to sort and filter the table, so Tabelle will add classes to your `tbody` and `td` elements at runtime in order for the sorting and filtering to work.
+In order to ensure that these classes do not clash with your own CSS classes, we prefix all generated classes with a `ta-`.
+This is an implementation detail and is subject to change in the future if we move over to using a different engine for performing the searching and filtering.

 ```handlebars
 <tabelle-cljs>
 	<table>